dev4press/archivespress/readme.txt

 * Plugin doesn't have any settings and it doesn't add any panels to WordPress administration.

 == Frequently Asked Questions ==
+= How can I add blocks to my posts? =
+All three blocks registered by this plugin are listed under 'ArchivesPress' block category.

 = Where can I configure the plugin? =
 The plugin doesn't have any global settings or configuration panels.

 == Changelog ==
+= Version: 2.0 / may 3 2021 =
+* New: gutenberg block editor blocks
+* New: additional wrapper for each index block

 = Version: 1.0 / april 22 2021 =
 * New: first official version